Data-aided Underwater Acoustic Ray Propagation Modeling: Experimental Validation

-In addition to angular errors, we also expect some errors (few cm) in measurement of location of the transducers.
+In addition to angular errors, we also expect some errors (a few cm) in the measurement of the location of the transducers.
 We design a two-stage training strategy to deal with such location measurement errors.
 The first stage aims to optimize the trainable parameters $\mathcal{T}$, specified in the designed RBNN model, using measured location data.
+We train our model using weighted MAE.
 We freeze the trained RBNN model at the end of this stage, and focus on estimating measurement errors in the second stage.
-We feed the corrected locations (measured locations offset by the estimated location errors in all dimensions) into the RBNN model to predict acoustic fields in this stage.
+We feed the corrected locations (measured locations offset by the estimated location errors in all dimensions) into the RBNN model to predict the acoustic field in this stage.
 A $L_2$-norm penalty term of absolute position errors is added in the loss function to constrain the range of position errors.
 By minimizing the loss function, the second stage aims to estimate the most appropriate location errors using the RBNN model parameterized by the parameters trained in the first training stage.

-To benchmark the RBNN performance, we use a GPR and DNN\footnote{We found that the DNN performed better with experimental data if we replaced the ReLU activation function with a hyperbolic tangent (tanh) activation function, and therefore we present results for the tanh-activated DNN in this section.} as in the feasibility study.
+To benchmark the RBNN performance, we use a GPR model and a DNN model\footnote{We found that the DNN performed better with experimental data if we replaced the ReLU activation function with a hyperbolic tangent~(tanh) activation function, and therefore we present results for the tanh-activated DNN in this section.} as in the feasibility study.
 For each of the three methods, Figs.~\ref{fig: experiment_local} and~\ref{fig: experiment_extra} show the estimated fields within the AOI and the extrapolated fields in the entire tank respectively.
 The field pattern extrapolated by the RBNN model looks reasonable in the sense that the region with the strongest pressure amplitude is consistent with the source location.
 The GPR and DNN fail to reconstruct any discernable field pattern in the tank.
 In line with this, the MATE of the RBNN model is significantly lower than that of the GPR and DNN models, as shown in Table~\ref{tab:tank_err}.
 The absolute trained position errors for the 222 sparse test data points are shown in Fig.~\ref{fig:test_pos_error}.
 Most errors are below 4~cm, as we would expect from our measurement procedure.